vecin2/em_automation/README.md

     + [Implementing new  Filters](#implementing-new--filters)

 ## Basic Usage
+  Create a file under within the`templates` folder, example.sql
 ### Add New Templates
 To create a new template create a file with `.sql` extension under `$SQL_TEMPLATES_PATH`